jaycain221/Cyber-Proj/Deliverables/1-Vision.md

 **Background Operation:** Ensure the script operates in the background without displaying a console window, creating a discreet logging process.

-**Responsibility:** Emphasize the importance of ethical use, user consent, and legal compliance when working with keylogging functionality.

 ---